 Where are they now?

-Zzish launched the beta version of its platform in January 2015, and an updated version of its platform in March 2016.
-The company is in discussions with 75 developers, with the first 5 integrated, and another 29 in various stages of integrating.
+Zzish launched the beta version of its platform in January 2015, and an updated version in March 2016.
+At the time of its 2016 raise, the company was in discussions with 75 developers, five of which were already integrated and another 29 in various stages of integrating.

 The company’s own app, Quizalize, was built to showcase the power of Zzish.
 Launched in September 2015, Quizalize is now a successful application in its own right.
 In the first six months alone, 16,300 teachers signed up to Quizalize from more than 100 countries (80% in the US).
-3.2 million questions have been answered by students.
-EdSurge - the pre-eminent US EdTech news site - ranked Quizalize the ‘No.1 new app’ for schools in Q3 2015.
+More than 3.2m questions have been answered by students via the app.
+EdSurge – the pre-eminent US EdTech news site – ranked Quizalize the ‘No.1 new app’ for schools in Q3 2015.